Saikrishnareddy12345/django_restApi_project1/README.md

 ```

-**Put it here HOST is mysql, if you are hosting this application on top of Any OS or Virtual Machine ot your Local Laptop**
+**Put it here HOST is mysql, if you are hosting this application on top docker-compose must do this configuration**

 ```shell